 I've been hooked on oatmeal for about 2 years, and have constantly been refining my recipe.
-It's now a masterpiece that I look forward to every morning.
-It's meditative, delicious, and nutritious.
-I have to share it.
+I look forward to it every morning and have to share it.

 You can even cut it in half for a more normal sized portion (the portion I do is a lot of food especially in the morning).
 This would cut the cost and nutrition in half.
-Can you believe how cheap this meal is for the top quality and nutrition it contains?
+It's hard to believe how cheap this meal is for the taste and nutrition combo.

 - 1 or 2 Organic Fair-Trade Bananas (~$0.40 for 2)